mirko-k/login-and-pay-with-amazon-sdk-ruby/README.md

 # Central account.
 client_id = 'Your Client Id'

+region = :na
+sandbox = true

 login = PayWithAmazon::Login.new(
   client_id,
-  region: :na, # Default: :na
-  sandbox: true # Default: false
+  region,
+  sandbox
 )

 # The access token is available in the return URL